deephaven/barrage/docs/wire-guide.md

 value (then followed by the next command).

-The series of values parsed from the previous paragraph can be used to reconstruct an Index.
-Since an Index is an ordered set, all of the values that we insert, should always be increasing and thus positive.
+The series of values parsed from the previous paragraph can be used to reconstruct a Row Set.
+Since a Row Set is an ordered set, all of the values that we insert, should always be increasing and thus positive.
 The algorithm then uses the sign to encode a single value (a positive value) vs a rangle (a positive value followed by a negative value).

-To reconstruct the Index run the parsed values through this pseudo code:
+To reconstruct the Row Set run the parsed values through this pseudo code:

 ```java
 long pending = -1;